MrBryanBell/predict-co2-emissions/data-analysis/README.md

 - In case of installing a new package
     - run `pip install <package-name>` in the terminal
     - then run `pip freeze > requirements.txt` to update the requirements file.

+## TODO

+- Add an explanation of each column of the dataframe in `analyzing-data.ipynb`